qzc438/ontology-llm/README.md

 - https://towardsai.net/p/l/precision-recall-curve

 ## Debugging Log:
 We have created a debugging log for this project.
-[Click the link here.](docs/DEBUGGING_LOG.md)
+[Click the link here.](useful_doc/DEBUGGING_LOG.md)

 ## Code Acknowledgements:
 - The LangChain API is used for generating LLM agents: https://api.python.langchain.com/en/latest/langchain_api_reference.html
-- Our data-driven application architecture is inspired by: https://colab.research.google.com/github/GoogleCloudPlatform/python-docs-samples/blob/main/cloud-sql/postgres/pgvector/notebooks/pgvector_gen_ai_demo.ipynb (a copy can be found in the `code_acknowledgements`)
+- Our data-driven application architecture is inspired by: https://colab.research.google.com/github/GoogleCloudPlatform/python-docs-samples/blob/main/cloud-sql/postgres/pgvector/notebooks/pgvector_gen_ai_demo.ipynb (a copy can be found in the `acknowledgement`)

 ## Acknowledgements:
 - AI-generated content is labelled as "AI-generated content".
 The authors claim no responsibility for the AI-generated content marked in this paper, which does not express the views of the authors.